 If you leave Thailand on your single-entry visa without a re-entry permit, your visa will be voided immediately.

 The only exception is the Thailand Elite Visa.
 You don’t have to get the re-entry permit.
 In addition, every time you re-enter Thailand, you get a visa stamp allowing you to stay in Thailand for one more year.

 Application Process and Costs

 To apply for a Thailand re-entry permit, just go to your nearest immigration office or re-entry permit counter at any of the international airports in Thailand.

 No matter which immigration office or airport you at, getting your re-entry permit is the same unless noted below.
 Here’s the step-by-step process, with costs and required documents.

 - Go to the re-entry permit counter

-- Give the immigration officers your boarding pass, 4×6 cm photo, filled in TM.8 form, photocopies of your passport picture page and valid visa page, and TM.6 departure card
+- Give the immigration officers your boarding pass, 4×6 cm photo, filled in TM.8 form (it can be picked up at the counter), photocopies of your passport picture page and valid visa page.

 - Pay 1,000 baht for a single re-entry permit or